khrissianjoi/CA208/CASE3/ComparitiveProgrammingLanguages/ComparativeProgrammingLanguages.md

 Types are sets that defined by the values the set contains and the operations on these values.

 ### Primitive Types
-cannot be decomposed into simplet values.
+cannot be decomposed into simpler values.
 - **Boolean**
     - 2 values, _true_ or _false_ or predefined values, (eg in C, 0 is false else is true)
 - **Character**